 Methods

-In a previous chapter we created the image shown in Figure methods:sequential-boxes using the program
+In a previous chapter we used this program

 val box =